andrewmkhoury/roman-numeral-service/README.md

 * [core](roman-numeral-service.core): Java bundle containing the core code which implements the Roman Numeral conversion.
 * [web](roman-numeral-service.web): Servlet implementing the `/romannumeral` web service.
 It also includes an OSGi component that registers the Prometheus `/metrics` servlet.

-## How to Build
+## Build the Code
+1. Install Java 11 (Open JDK/JRE or Oracle JDK/JRE): https://openjdk.java.net/install/
+2. Download and install Maven 3.6.3 (if not preinstalled): https://downloads.apache.org/maven/maven-3/3.6.3/binaries/
+   * Installation instructions can be found here: https://maven.apache.org/install.html

-To build all the modules run in the project root directory the following command with Maven 3:
+4. To build all the modules, run this command in the project root directory (with Maven 3.6.3):

        mvn clean install

 NOTE: The web framework used by this project is Apache Sling.
 This was mainly to demonstrate my working knowledge of how to develop with it.
 See [here for more information on this decision](engineering-process.md#web-framework).

 ### Installing Apache Sling Locally

-1. Download and install Java 11 (OpenJDK or Oracle JDK)
+1. Download and install Java 11 (OpenJDK or Oracle JDK): https://openjdk.java.net/install/
-2. Download the Apache Sling standalone jar file:
+2. Download the Apache Sling standalone jar file to a new directory:

        wget https://repo1.maven.org/maven2/org/apache/sling/org.apache.sling.starter/11/org.apache.sling.starter-11.jar